 How do I store pasta primavera?

 This meal can last in the fridge for up to four days and is freezer-friendly.
 It’s best when reheated in the microwave or on the stove.
-I recommend adding a splash of water to the container before reheating and/or reheating the container partially covered to revive the pasta.
+I recommend adding a splash of water to the container before reheating and/or reheating the container, partially covered, to revive the pasta.

 Happy Prepping!